 In accordance with formerly prevalent vocal ideals, at least according to historical written sources, these tenori di grazia did not produce their voices with dramatic force but rather with elegance and suppleness up through their highest range.
 And yet the special vocal technique they employed to produce high notes considerably beyond C5 with absolute security and facility—as well as gradations between pianissimo and fortissimo throughout their entire range—gradually fell into obscurity.

 Excerpt from Arturo’s arioso Credeasi misera from the third act of Vincenzo Bellini’s I Puritani.

 With the tenor, we come across yet another register (…) For many tenors, the “mixed vocal quality” cannot be attained even through the most diligent studies, whereby for some natural talents it appears to be inborn.
-The tenors that possess this sing often to B-flat, B, even to C with the greatest ease and considerable strength, and their sound has so little falsetto quality that this leads to the false opinion that one or the other great tenor has sung to high B or C in chest voice!”
+The tenors who possess this sing often to B-flat, B, even to C with the greatest ease and without considerable strength, and their sound has so little falsetto quality that this leads to the false opinion that one or the other great tenor has sung to high B or C in chest voice!”